despoina-ts/cnn-image-classification-microproject/README.md

 This project implements an end-to-end image classification pipeline using a convolutional neural network (CNN) in PyTorch.
-It covers dataset loading, image preprocessing, model training, evaluation, and result visualization in a modular and reproducible way.
+It covers dataset loading, image preprocessing, model training, evaluation, and result visualization.

-The codebase is structured to separate data handling, model definition, and training logic, following good machine learning engineering practices.
+The codebase is structured to separate data handling, model definition, and training logic, following machine learning engineering practices.

 ---